The word polycythemia simply means "many cells in the blood." There are two forms of this disease: polycythemia vera and secondary polycythemia.

 To diagnose polycythemia, a doctor will begin by discussing the patient's health history and doing a physical examination.
-The doctor will check for evidence of low brain or lung blood flow by asking about symptoms such as headache, weakness, tinnitus (ringing or buzzing in the ears), or vision problems.
 The doctor will also look for physical signs of increased blood volume, such as dilated veins and a ruddy complexion.
 If the skin is flushed or itchy, particularly after a hot bath, it may indicate a diagnosis of polycythemia.

 Treatment and Prevention

-Treatment will vary according to the person's age, gender, medical status, symptoms, and blood test results.
+Treatment will vary according to the person's age, symptoms, and blood test results.

 To reduce the risk of blood clots, treatment with low-dose acetylsalicylic acid* (ASA) is recommended for most people with polycythemia (unless there is a reason they should not take it).

 Phlebotomy (removal of small amounts of blood) used to be the most common type of therapy for polycythemia vera.

 When phlebotomy is used, blood will be withdrawn in amounts of 300 mL to 500 mL every few days at first, then every few weeks, and then every few months.
 The treatment goal will be to keep the blood hemoglobin level within the low-to-normal range.
 Often, the process of blood withdrawal can be stopped for months at a time if the hemoglobin level stays in the required range.
 For seniors or for people with heart or brain blood vessel disease, less blood is usually taken (i.e., only 200 mL to 300 mL twice a week).
 Once a person's hemoglobin levels are normal, they will probably have monthly doctor's appointments.